pantheon-systems/documentation/source/content/guides/drupal-commandline.md

 ## Managing Content, Configuration, and Code Across Environments

 Drupal configuration information is stored in the database by default and can be exported to `yml` files.
-Configuration changes can be deployed to different environments (like Test and Live) after you export to files and commit to Git.
+Configuration changes can be deployed to different environments (e.g. Test or Live) after you export to files and commit to Git.
 These changes can then be imported to the database.

 In the lifecycle of managing a site, content editors will add new material to the Live environment.
-Move updated content into the Test and Dev environments from time to time to build and test features with fresh material from the Live environment.
+We recommend you move updated content into the Test and Dev environments from time to time to build and test features with fresh material from the Live environment.

 1. As a demonstration of the typical workflow on Pantheon, let's create some content in Live using [the `generate-content` command](https://drushcommands.com/drush-8x/devel-generate/generate-content/):